 Let’s look at an example.

-To make matters a little more complex, rates and percentages vary by country.
+To make matters a little more complex, rates and percentages vary by region.
 Most are determined by where your bank is located.
 US sellers pay 3% of the total sale price plus $0.25.

 So if you sell your wooden bookends for $25, you’ll be charged a payment processing fee of $0.75 (3% of 25) plus $0.25, meaning the total payment processing fee for this sale was $1.

-Etsy Plus gives sellers access to tools that help you level up your business, get more views, traffic, and ultimately more sales.
+Etsy Plus gives sellers access to tools that help them increase their business with more views, traffic, and sales.

 It’s a subscription package that costs $10 per month.
-Each month, sellers receive:
+Each month, sellers receive the following:

 - $5 in Etsy Ad credits